-4. The Practicum Student shall arrange for a site if the practicum supervisor is on vacation Director must be notified in writing of all date or otherwise unavailable.
-The Graduate m 5.
-During the Fall and Spring semesters of the, students will receive weekly consultative the faculty-directed Practicum course, and students course toward practicum hours.
-In this course trick experiences while on Practicum Student's experiences while on Practicum student and the Practicum Site to experienced. we supervision through active participation in udents may count up to 3 hours per week fro purse, the faculty member will oversee the acticum and will maintain contact with the 6.
-Actions, events or circumstances that may and/or procedure, the Student Code of Conduthe University.
-0 Site e practicum will not begin until an Affiliation Age and the designated representative(s) from the eement will be signed by all parties and attack ne university.
-Any modifications to this Approved and Accepted by: Student Date Director of Clinical or Externship Training Date Graduate Program Director, Psy.D.
+The Practicum Student sh site if the practicum supervise Director must be notified in v or is on vacation or other wise unavaila able.
+The Graduate 5.
+During the Fall and Spring, students will receive we the faculty-directed Practicum this course toward practicum Practicum Student's experien Practicum student and the Pr followed. eekly consultative supervences, and students me hours.
+In this course, the ces while on Practicum a ision through ay count up to faculty men nd will maint n active participation in to 3 hours per weekfrom ober will oversee the ain contact with the Actions, events or circums and/or procedure, the Studer the University.
+The practicum will not begin unti Site and the designated represen agreement will be signed by all p tative(s) from the univer sity.
+Any mod lifications to this Approved and Accepted by: Student Date Director of Clinical or Externs hip Training Date Graduate Program Director, F Psy.D.
 Program Date